microsoft/pai/docs/user/training.md

 The JSON file of job has two levels entries.
 The top level includes shared information of the job, including job name, docker image, task roles, and so on.
 The second level is taskRoles, it's an array.
 Each item in the array specifies commands and the corresponding running environment.

-Below is key part of all fields and [full spec of job configuration](../job_tutorial.md) is here.
+Below is required fields and [full spec of job configuration](../job_tutorial.md) is here.

 - **jobName** is the unique name of current job, displays in web also.
 A meaningful name helps managing jobs well.